“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 A stalemate, if ever there was one!

-2. Poor use of time prevents you from getting good ideas
+2. “Not having time” prevents you from getting good ideas

 Yes, I know you started the business.
 I know you’re passionate about it.
 And yes, at the end of the day, all roads lead to you.